Credit Card Icon

 Identify Risk Factors for POAG

-• Ethnicity: Certain ethnic groups, particularly African Americans and Hispanics, face a greater likelihood of developing POAG compared to Caucasians.
-This calls for targeted awareness and screening efforts tailored to these communities.
+• Ethnicity: Certain ethnic groups, particularly African Americans and Hispanics, face a higher risk compared to Caucasians, necessitating targeted awareness and screening efforts.

-• Thin Corneas: A reduced central corneal thickness is linked to a higher likelihood of eye pressure issues.
-This makes regular eye examinations essential for early detection and peace of mind.
+• Thin Corneas: A thinner central corneal thickness is associated with an increased risk of glaucoma, making regular eye examinations crucial for early detection.

 Understanding these risk factors is essential for proactive management and early intervention in glaucoma care.
-We are here to help you through this process, ensuring you have the support and information you need.

 The central node represents POAG, and each branch indicates a risk factor.
 The sub-branches provide more detailed information about each factor's impact.
 The colors help differentiate between each risk category, making it easier to follow the connections.